 United States, initiatives in this area currently move forward on three separate (and possibly conflicting) levels.
-The National Conference of Commissioners on Uniform State Laws has begun an effort to amend and update its Uniform Foreign Money-Judgments Recognition Act, which is now in effect in the majority of states.82 At the same time, the American Law Institute this May is likely to approve a project that would put forward a draft federal statute on recognition and enforcement of foreign judgments.83 Finally, in June, it is likely that a U.S. delegation to the Hague Conference will participate in the completion of a Convention on Exclusive Choice of Court Agreements, setting rules of jurisdiction when such agreements result in judicial decisions.84 On this issue, the federalism nature of the U.S. body politic is alive and well.
+The National Conference of Commissioners on Uniform State Laws has begun an effort to amend and update its Uniform Foreign Money-Judgments Recognition Act, which is now in effect in the majority of states.
+At the same time, the American Law Institute this May is likely to approve a project that would put forward a draft federal statute on recognition and enforcement of foreign judgments.
+Finally, in June, it is likely that a U.S. delegation to the Hague Conference will participate in the completion of a Convention on Exclusive Choice of Court Agreements, setting rules of jurisdiction when such agreements exist and rules of recognition and enforcement when the application of those agreements result in judicial decisions.
+On this issue, the federalism nature of the U.S. body politic is alive and well.